simonkarman/b11-party/README.md

 During the COVID-19 pandamic it can be challenging to keep in touch with friends.
 This project is a multiplayer game based on Mario Party with minigames themed around the [11th board of study association Sticky](https://svsticky.nl/nl/besturen/11).
 Its goal is to be able to interact with each other in a virtual world, while competing to reach the highest score by playing minigames.
 This project was created by [Simon Karman](https://www.simonkarman.nl).

-The secondary goal of this project was to create a first demonstrative project for the [karman multiplayer library](https://www.simonkarman.nl/projects/multiplayer).
-The project is build using version `2020.1` of the Unity3D game engine and the networking code was build using `version 0.1.0` of the [karman multiplayer library](https://www.simonkarman.nl/projects/multiplayer).
+The secondary goal of this project was to create a first demonstrative project for the [KarmanNet framework](https://www.simonkarman.nl/projects/karmannet).
+The project is build using version `2020.2.1f1` of the Unity3D game engine and the networking code was build using `version 0.1.0` of the [KarmanNet framework](https://www.simonkarman.nl/projects/karmannet).

 ## Playing the game
 The game was build for windows and linux and the binaries can be downloaded here: [https://karman.dev/b11-party](https://karman.dev/b11-party).